THE POLISH EDUCATION SYSTEM IN BRIEF

 - Obligation to attend school by pupils aged 7-15 years.

-- Part-time compulsory education
+- Full-time compulsory education

 - May be implemented either in school settings (a student attends secondary school) or in non-school settings (e.g. a student follows vocational training offered by employers).